ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 This option is available on ExpressLRS 3.4.0 and newer.
 See the details [here](https://github.com/ExpressLRS/ExpressLRS/pull/2542).

 * `Returnable` - Introduced in ExpressLRS 3.5.0.
 It is used to allow models to be safely loaned from a fleet if unbound OTA.
 A Binding Phrase must be set for this to work properly. see [PR 2744](https://github.com/ExpressLRS/ExpressLRS/pull/2744) for details.
+* `Administered` - Introduced in ExpressLRS 3.5.4.
+The receiver will not enter Bind Mode by any method.
+The `Enter Bind Mode` command, the bind button action, and the three power-cycle method all have no effect.
+Binding information can only be changed from the receiver WebUI.
+This is intended for a fleet where the binding must not be changed at the field.

+!!! warning "Warning"
+	A receiver set to `Administered` will not enter Bind Mode even when it is not bound to a transmitter.
+The WebUI is the only way to change its binding.
+Make sure you can reach the WebUI, either through auto WiFi mode or a configured Home WiFi network, before you select `Administered`.
+If you cannot reach the WebUI you must re-flash the receiver over UART to recover it.

 ### Enter Bind Mode command